SalomePlatform/shaper/doc/gui/General/Introduction.rst

    **Preferences**: General tab

 **Input fields**:

+- **Create new part** flag.
+If it is enabled, an empty part is created on a study creation.

 - **Activate** relates to activation of part when opening a HDF document.
 Its could be one of the following: